Saquon Barkley: Personal life

 In 2018, the Pennsylvania General Assembly voted to make March 14 a state holiday known as "Saquon Barkley Day".
 Barkley and his family participated in a parade through his hometown of Coplay, Pennsylvania, that included the Whitehall High School marching band and children from the league where Barkley played youth football.

 Also in 2018, Barkley was a featured athlete in the 10th Edition of ESPN The Magazine's The Body Issue.

 In 2025, Barkley starred in a Super Bowl commercial for the financial technology company Ramp, in which he is an investor.
+He is also an investor in several other startup companies, among them Anduril Industries.

 In June 2025, Barkley was revealed as the cover athlete for Madden 26, becoming the second Eagle after Donovan McNabb for Madden 06 to grace the cover.

 In August 2025, Barkley told reporters that he was invited to join President Donald Trump's Council on Sports, Fitness, and Nutrition, but he declined the offer.